paulscrugham/janggi/README.md

 The game will not allow a player to make a move if it is not their turn, if a move is not valid (breaks rules for movement of the piece), if a move would put the current player in check, or if a player is in checkmate.

 Once a player is in checkmate, the game_state will be updated to reflect which player won.

+## Testing JanggiGame

+Included in this repo is a `JanggiGame_tests.py` file that contains tests ranging from a few moves to full game runs that end in checkmate.
+It can be run with the following command (assuming `JanggiGame.py` is in the same directory:

+`python JanggiGame_tests.py` or `python3 JanggiGame_tests.py`